-Species Guide Birch Betula Bonsai Betula is a genus of about 60 species of deciduous trees and shrubs found in diverse habitats, including woodland, moors, mountains and heathland throughout the Northern hemisphere.
+Species Guide Birch Betula Bonsai.
+Betula is a genus of about 60 species of deciduous trees and shrubs found in diverse habitats, including woodland, moors, mountains and heathland throughout the Northern hemisphere.

-Birch Birch is a broadleaved deciduous hardwood tree of the genus Betula (/ˈbɛtjʊlə/), in the family Betulaceae, which also includes alders, hazels, and hornbeams, and is closely related to the beech/oak family, Fagaceae.
+Guide to Birch Trees.
+Birch.
+Birch is a broadleaved deciduous hardwood tree of the genus Betula (/ˈbɛtjʊlə/), in the family Betulaceae, which also includes alders, hazels, and hornbeams, and is closely related to the beech/oak family, Fagaceae.

 First and foremost juniper is an outdoor tree, unless you intend on spending lots of money and extrenous amounts of time to care for it indoors.
 Outdoors only, indoors for no longer than two days for display purposes.
 I have had my Juniper now for several months and I want everyone to realize that any Bonsai purchased or potensai "hate this word" require a long term commitment.
 My observations that I will be posting hopefully will serve to educate others on the Junipers growth,and additional conditions.
 All Bonsai have potential for infestation the easiest way to take care of this is basically innoculating your trees on a regular basis.